 Yes!
 As long as it wasn't considered pre-existing when you enrolled, it's covered.

 With PetFirst, cruciate issues are covered for the life of your pet as long as symptoms do not occur within the 6-month waiting period for our pet insurance plans.
 We'll help alleviate your pet's pain by covering costs for bi-lateral cruciate and recurring cruciate injuries for your pet's entire life, provided there aren't any lapses in coverage.

 If your pet had a cruciate injury during one policy year, then another in a subsequent policy year and the injury in question is unrelated or secondary to the previous injury, it's covered, granted it was not pre-existing.
 If the condition is pre-existing or manifests within the 12-month wait period, it will not be covered.
 The condition will not be covered if it is a result of a pre-existing leg/cruciate injury on the leg in question or the opposite leg.
 If your pet has a cruciate injury that is pre-existing but injures another leg after the 12-month waiting period, it will not be covered.

 At this time, we do not offer coverage for prescription pet food unless you opt for the prescription pet food rider.

 We're happy to provide coverage for spayed or neutered dogs and cats,but we offer the same high-quality care for those who aren't.
 We do not cover the cost of spaying and neutering in our plans, but we'll help with some of the costs if you have our routine 250 and 400 riders.
 You'll need to have those already in place in order to receive reimbursement for spaying and neutering.

 You bet we do!
 Enroll multiple pets in a family plan and save an average of 30%.
 Opt to pay a whole year's bill at once and save $24.
 Have a healthy pet?
-You may qualify for a one percent discount off your premium for every year your dog or cat goes claim free.
-You can also purchase online and receive up to $20 off your purchase.
+Great news!
+You may qualify for a $25 discount off your deductible for every year your dog or cat goes claim free.
+You can also purchase online and receive up to $10 off your purchase.
 See the "Billing" section of our FAQs for discount details.